abel922/ciblog/readme.md

 Abel García Luis

 ## Run the App
-Execute Xampp sever and start Apache, Mysql and go to your browser http://locahost/'name of project' to navigate throw the app.
+Execute Xampp sever and start Apache, Mysql and go to your browser http://locahost/name/ to navigate throw the app.

 ## Database
 The sql dump is in _SQL/ciblog.sql, import the sql file in phpmyadmin to load the blog database.